pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 This is a tool to remove duplicate definitions from RBS files.

 For example, suppose you have two RBS files, `a.rbs` and `b.rbs`.
 In this case, you can remove duplicate definitions from `a.rbs` by running the first command.
-It's `rbs subtract a.rbs b.rbs`.
+The command is `rbs subtract a.rbs b.rbs`.
 It displays the result on the standard output.

 The second command does the same thing, but it overwrites the result to `a.rbs`.

+By the way, this feature is originally developed by Saito-san.
+And I took over the development.
+Thanks to Saito-san!

 #### rbs subtract behavior

 Here is an example of the result of `rbs subtract`.
 The `a.rbs` file contains two method definitions, `C#foo` and `C#bar`.
 And the `b.rbs` file contains one method definition, `C#foo`.
 The result of `rbs subtract` only contains the definition of `C#bar`.
 Because `C#foo` is already defined in `b.rbs`, so it is removed from the result.

-TOOD: demo

 #### why rbs subtract is necessary